ICANN’s registrant change process

-ICANN are the governing body responsible for generic Top Level Domains (gTLDs), and they’ve recently changed their policy about how changes to domain owner details are handled.
+ICANN are the governing body responsible for generic Top-Level Domains (gTLDs), and the following guide will cover how LCN follow their policy for changing a domain’s owner details.

-Whilst this might seem like extra work at first, rest assured that we’ve been working hard to make this process as straight-forward as possible for our customers.
+Whilst this might seem like extra work at first, rest assured that we’ve worked hard to make this process as straight-forward as possible for our customers.

 When changing the name, organisation or email address on any gTLD, you’ll be presented with both the Current Domain Owner Details and the New Domain Owner Details.